-- Student's name

-- o Address

-- Telephone listing

-- Electronic mail address

-- Photograph

-- Major field of study

-- Degrees, honors, and awards received

-- Dates of attendance

-- Grade level

-- Participation in officially recognized activities and sports

-- Weight and height of members of athletic teams

-- The most recent educational agency or institution attended
+- o Student's name - Address o Telephone listing o Electronic mail address o Photograph o Major field of study o Degrees, honors, and awards received o Dates of attendance o Grade level o Participation in officially recognized activities and sports o Weight and height of members of athletic teams - o The most recent educational agency or institution attended

 Schools must tell eligible students about directory information and allow eligible students a reasonable amount of time to request that the school not disclose directory information about them.
 Schools must notify eligible students annually of their rights under FERPA.
 The actual means of notification (special letter, inclusion in a PTA bulletin, student handbook, or newspaper article) is left to the discretion of each school.

 For additional information, you may call 1-800-USA-LEARN (1-800-872-5327) (voice).
 Individuals who use TDD may use the Federal Relay Service.